MusicMasters Records

-MusicMasters was a record label based in Ocean, New Jersey.
+MusicMasters was a record label that was based in Ocean Township, New Jersey.

 History

 MusicMasters was founded in the late 1970s by Albert Nissim and his sons Robert and Jeffrey, who owned the Musical Heritage Society, which had previously only licensed European recordings for sale via mail-order.

 MusicMasters produced recordings from 1981 until 1999, which were sold by mail-order and retail by the Music Heritage Society.

 Initially, MusicMasters produced classical records, but began releasing jazz in 1985, when they obtained the rights to previously unreleased Yale University Library recordings by Benny Goodman.

 In 2008, arrangements were made to make MusicMasters recordings available via the Orchard, a global distributor of digital audio and video.

 Awards

 John Browning won a Grammy Award for Best Classical Solo Performance for a MusicMasters recording of Samuel Barber's solo piano music.
 Benny Carter won two individual Grammy Awards for MusicMasters recordings.

 Artists

 This section contains a partial list of artists who have released recordings on the MusicMasters label.